-- Create a ticket on the [Customer Support page].
+- Create a ticket on the Istaria Customer Support page.
 Be sure to write down the issue as exact as you can.
-Note the time it happened, if it is reporoduceable and how are the steps to reproduce it.
-Attach log files or screenshots if you have any.
-Vitrium will answer as fast as possible.
+Note the time it happened, whether it is reproduceable and how are the steps to reproduce it.
+Attach log files or screenshots if you have any. the team will answer as fast as possible.

 Istaria Launcher Issues

 The current Launcher is based on Java.
-You can download the [Runtime Environment (JRE)] from Oracle.
+You can download the Java Runtime Environment (JRE) from Oracle.

 32bit versus 64bit

 - While you are running on 64bit Operating Systems you are able to choose between installing the 32bit or 64bit version of Java.
 On some Systems, the Launcher had problems starting up on the 64bit system.
 In that case you may want to try out the 32bit version

 - The launcher may tell you he found an incorrect version of Java.

 - Uninstall all Java versions you currently have installed

 - Download the correct Java version (Launcher should show it on the error box), try to use this direct link, else go to the Java main page and search for an 'older versions' overview page.